brenorobazza/ai_web_summarizer/README.md

 ## Overview

-This project is a Python-based web scraping and news summarization tool.
-It automates the process of searching for news articles, scraping their content, and generating concise summaries using either OpenAI or Ollama (Mistral) language models.
+This project is a Python-based web scraping and summarization tool.
+It automates the process of searching for news articles or other type of webpages, scraping their content and generating concise summaries using either OpenAI or Ollama (Mistral - Local) language models.
 The tool is modular, allowing for easy extension and customization.

 ## Features
 - **Automated Web Search:** Uses the Brave Search API to find relevant website pages based on a user query.